zmcartor/homestead-guide/source/account-management.rst

 .. code-block:: Bash

-  $ geth --datadir /someOtherEthDataDir  account import ./key.prv The new account will be encrypted with a passphrase.
+  $ gexp --datadir /someOtherEthDataDir  account import ./key.prv The new account will be encrypted with a passphrase.
   Please enter a passphrase now.
   Passphrase: